 Pricing Model | Transparent per-user | Enterprise custom | Tiered subscription | Tiered subscription | Enterprise custom |

-Why Ravenna is the best ITSM solution
+Why Ravenna Is the Best ITSM Solution

 Ravenna works where your team already collaborates.
 Every support interaction happens in Slack, from ticket creation through resolution.
 Employees skip training on another interface and passwords for another tool.